canonical/checkbox/docs/reference/units/packaging-meta-data.rst

     The syntax is the same as in normal Debian control files (including package version dependencies).
 This field can be split into multiple lines, for readability, as newlines are discarded.
+    In order to avoid unwanted dependency repetitions, this field is declared as an unique value for validation.

 .. _Packaging Meta Data Suggests field: